Pharmacy Information for Members

 Please contact Advanced Health Customer Service at (541) 269-7400 if you have any questions or need assistance.

-- 2018 Advance Health Drug Formulary – Alphabetical
+- 2018 Advanced Health Drug Formulary – Alphabetical

 - 2018 Advanced Health Drug Formulary – By Drug Class

 **It is important that we discard prescriptions and over-the-counter medications correctly.
-Medicine that is not properly disposed of may end up in our water supply.
 Having unused or expired medicine around your house can also lead to accidental poisoning and can be harmful to children or teens.
 So please take a moment to go through your medicine cabinet and get rid of any medication that you do not take any more or that is expired.
-DO NOT FLUSH THE MEDICATIONS!!
-Take the unused or expired medications to a local drug disposal site. (see attached list) There is likely one near where you live.
-If you cannot find a local drug disposal site, discard the medication as outlined by the Environmental Protection Agency in the attached step by step procedure.
+Take the unused or expired medications to a local drug disposal site (see the Drug Take Back Sites list below).
+There is likely one near where you live.

 - Drug Take Back Sites